-From Kilometres away you will see her rise out of the sand along the beach as you get close to her.
+You will see her rise up out of the sand along the beach as you get close and closer to her.

-When you look at the rusty old relic its hard to imagine it was once a luxury passenger Liner carrying over 300 passengers surrounded by polished timbers, chandeliers, fine china and a grand piano.
+When you look at the rusty old relic its hard to imagine it was once a luxury passenger Liner.
+Capable of carrying over 300 passengers – surrounded by polished timbers, chandeliers, fine china and a grand piano.

 ( I am imagining a mini Titanic ).